Today’s Introspection by Joe Farace

 My definition of what makes someone a photographer is simple: A photographer is a person who makes photographs.

-That doesn’t include the woman who jumped out of her SUV this morning at the drive up mailbox to take a picture of mail pickup times with her cell phone.
+Or is it?
+That definition doesn’t include the woman who jumped out of her SUV this morning at the post office’s drive-up mailbox to take a picture of mail pickup times with her cell phone.
 She’s not a photographer, she was taking a picture…for reference probably.

-I’ve been a photographer since I was eight year old when my parents gave me a Kodak box camera and I immediately set out, driven by unknown forces, to document my neighborhood.
-I became a professional photographer when somebody first paid me money to make pictures but was the quality of the photographs I made any better than the images I shot the day before I cashed that check.
+I’ve been a photographer since I was eight year old when my parents gave me a Kodak box camera and I immediately set out, driven by some unknown forces, to document my neighborhood starting with a photograph of a flag.
+I became a professional photographer when somebody first paid me money to make pictures but was the quality of the photographs I created any better than the images I made the day before I cashed that check.
 I don’t think so.

-That was one of the reasons why I started taking photography classes at the Maryland Institute, College of Art.
-These classes improved the craft aspects of my photography and the intellectual stimulation of being around other like-minded people attempting the same thing along with challenging assignments caused me, for the first time, to actually think about the photographs I was making.
-This process and the discipline it imposed improved my photography but it still came back to my basic premise: I became a better photographer because I was making photographs.
+That was one of the reasons I started taking photography classes at the Maryland Institute, College of Art when I lived in Baltimore.
+Of all the driving forces in my decision to go to that particular school was to answer a nagging question that rattled around my skull: Was I really any good at this photography stuff or was I just another wannabe.
+These classes immensely improved the technical and craft aspects of my photography and the intellectual stimulation of being around like-minded people attempting the same thing along with challenging assignments caused me, for the first time, to actually think about the photographs I was making.
+It is no exaggeration to say that attending this school changed my life.
+In most ways it changed it for the better, but not in all ways as I later found it.
+(I have occasionally hinted about the latter in this blog and some day—it was in my stillborn book—I’ll share that story with you.)
+But this process and the discipline it imposed improved my photography still comes back to my basic premise: I became a better photographer, mostly, because I was making photographs.

 Am I a great photographer?
-I don’t consider myself to be one but what I do consider is that I’m a better photographer than I was just a few years ago.
-I look at images that I shot ten years ago and some of my choices make me cringe.
-But I constantly strive to improve being inspired by my friends, people like Cliff Lawson, Jamie Zartman, Todd Abbotts and Barry Staver.
-The quality of their work inspires and challenges me to become an even better photographer.
+I don’t consider myself to be one but what I do think is that I’m a better photographer than I was just a few years ago.
+I look at images I made ten years ago and some of my choices make me cringe.
+But I constantly strive to improve my skills and vision and and am inspired by the creativity of my friends like Cliff Lawson, Jamie Zartman, Todd Abbotts and Barry Staver.
+The quality of their work challenges me to become a better photographer.

 On the other hand, what doesn‘t make someone a photographer?
-Here’s my highly opinionated opinion on that subject:
+Here’s my highly opinionated thoughts on that subject:

 - You don’t become a photographer by reading about photography.
-But learning about the history and craft of photography and putting what you learned into practice by shooting new images will make you a better photographer.
+But by learning about the history and craft of photography and putting what you learn into practice and making new images will make you a better photographer.

 - You don’t become a photographer by talking about photography while sitting behind a desk and speaking into a microphone like Ron Burgundy.
 It might make you an engaging conversationalist but you gotta click the shutter not just your teeth.